Walmart to temporarily close Meridian store for thorough cleaning and sanitizing

-MERIDIAN, Idaho — As some areas of the country, including southwest Idaho, continue to see an increase in positive cases, Walmart says it's working with local health officials to fight the pandemic.
-The retail giant announced that in support of that effort, they are temporarily closing their store on N. Ten Mile Road in Meridian.
+MERIDIAN, Idaho — As some areas of the country, including southwest Idaho, continue to see an increase in positive cases, Walmart is working with local health officials to fight the pandemic.
+The retail giant announced that in support of that effort, they are temporarily closing their store on North Ten Mile Road in Meridian.
 It closed at 2 p.m.
 Monday and will reopen to customers at 6 a.m. on Wednesday, Sept.
 15.

-Walmart says this decision is part of a company-initiated program.
-Since their role in the community is considered essential they have enacted several initiatives to keep associates and customers safe during the COVID pandemic.
+Walmart said this decision is part of a company-initiated program.
+Since their role in the community is considered essential, they have enacted several initiatives to keep associates and customers safe during the COVID-19 pandemic.

 Everything we're doing is for the well-being of our associates and the thousands of customers we serve daily, and in consideration of guidance by the Centers for Disease Control (CDC) and health experts.
 Given the rise in positive cases through the Delta variant, we will follow CDC guidance, which includes fully vaccinated people wearing masks in public indoor settings in counties with substantial or high transmission.